tinyplex/tinybase/site/guides/03_schemas/3_mutating_data_with_listeners.md

 One common circumstance for creating a TablesSchema for a Store is when you are loading data from a source and you want to ensure the data is sculpted as your application require.
 But how do you save and load Store data?
-For that we proceed to the Persisting Data guide.
+For that we proceed to the Persistence guides.